Kingdom of Bavaria: Geography, administrative regions and population

 As of 1838, at the instigation of King Ludwig I, the Kreise were renamed after the former historical tribes and territories of the respective area in: Upper Bavaria, Lower Bavaria, Swabia and Neuburg, Upper Palatinate and Regensburg, Middle Franconia, Lower Franconia and Aschaffenburg, Upper Franconia and Palatinate.
 The town names of Neuburg, Regensburg and Aschaffenburg were later dropped.

 Accordingly, the king changed his royal titles to Ludwig, King of Bavaria, Duke of Franconia, Duke in Swabia and Count Palatine of the Rhine and these were retained by his successors.
-The Palatinate (formerly Rheinkreis) which Bavaria had acquired was mainly the western part of the former Electorate of the Palatinate.
+The Palatinate which Bavaria had acquired was mainly the western part of the former Electoral Palatinate.
 Ludwig's plan to acquire also the former eastern part could not be realized.
-The Electorate, a former dominion of the Bavarian Wittelsbach dynasty, had been split up in 1815, the eastern bank of the Rhine with Mannheim and Heidelberg was given to Baden.
+The electorate, a former dominion of the Bavarian Wittelsbach dynasty, had been split up in 1815, the eastern bank of the Rhine with the former capital Mannheim and Heidelberg was given to the Grand Duchy of Baden.
 The western bank was granted to Bavaria as compensation for the loss of Tyrol and Salzburg.

 After the Austro-Prussian War (1866) in which Bavaria had sided with defeated Austria, it had to cede several Lower Franconian districts to Prussia.
-The duchy of Coburg was never part of the Kingdom of Bavaria since it was annexed to Bavaria only in 1920.
+The Duchy of Saxe-Coburg and Gotha was never part of the Kingdom of Bavaria since it was annexed to Bavaria only in 1920 after it had become the Free State of Saxe Coburg and Gotha.
 Ostheim was added to Bavaria in 1945.